-Yet, a second, competing prediction is that stores that adopt harsher policies on paper are more likely to deviate from them.
-This is because stores that choose to adopt a harsher paper policy may do so for its ex ante chilling effect on consumers (i.e., stores would try to discourage consumers from making attempted returns through the strict policy), while these stores would still like to keep customers satisfied if they try to make returns ex post.
-Relatedly, stores would face competitive pressures to deviate from their harsher policies so as to level with stores offering more lenient terms, or with the market norm—that, in turn, shapes consumers’ expectations.
+In contrast, a second, competing prediction is that stores that adopt harsher policies on paper are more likely to deviate from such policies.
+This is because stores that choose to adopt a harsher paper policy may do so for its ex ante chilling effect on consumers (i.e., stores would set a strict return policy to try to discourage consumers from making attempted returns).
+However, such stores would still like to keep customers satisfied if they try to make returns ex post.
+Relatedly, stores would face competitive pressures to deviate from their harsher policies in order to compete with stores offering more lenient terms, or with the market norms, that, in turn, shape consumers’ expectations.

 The second set of inquiry pertains to whether particular policy terms are stickier than others in terms of the gap.
-Put differently, are some terms associated with greater likelihood of deviation than others?
-In particular, this study explores whether harsher “no refund” policy terms are more or less likely to be deviated from, compared to more lenient terms, requiring receipts for refunds or returns.
+Put differently, are some terms associated with a greater likelihood of deviation than others?
+In particular, this study explores whether harsher no refund policy terms are more or less likely to be deviated from, compared to more lenient terms that require receipts for refunds or returns.

-The third potential determinant of the gap (and of return outcomes more generally) pertains to consumer behavior.
+The third potential determinant of the gap, and of return outcomes more generally, pertains to consumer behavior.
 Specifically, the study explores whether more assertive consumers are more likely to be treated more favorably than the paper contract requires.
-Here, while it is expected that consumer assertiveness will increase the likelihood that sellers will exercise leniency, the more interesting question concerns the magnitude of the effect, and whether consumer assertiveness interacts with other determinants of the gap.
-In particular, the study explores whether assertiveness plays a larger role in more luxurious and experienced stores, the hypothesis being that these stores are more likely to try to please disgruntled consumers in view of reputational considerations than more casual and less experienced stores.
+While it is expected that consumer assertiveness will increase the likelihood that sellers will exercise leniency, the more interesting question concerns the magnitude of the effect, and whether consumer assertiveness interacts with other determinants of the gap.
+In particular, the study explores whether assertiveness plays a larger role in more luxurious and established stores, the hypothesis being that these stores are more likely to try to please disgruntled consumers in view of reputational considerations than are more casual and less established stores.
 In addition, the study examines whether complaining interacts with the type of store—local or chain.
-One prediction is that chain stores are more likely to deviate from their formal policies when consumers complain than local stores, because complaining consumers can easily harm the entire chain’s reputation by posting a bad review online.
-Yet, a competing prediction is that chain stores are more likely to strictly adhere to their policies—whether or not consumers complain—while local stores will have more leeway to deviate from their policies.
+One prediction is that chain stores are more likely to deviate from their formal policies when consumers complain than are local stores, because complaining consumers can easily harm the entire chain’s reputation by posting a bad review online.
+Yet, a competing prediction is that chain stores are more likely to strictly adhere to their policies, regardless of whether consumers complain, while local stores will have more leeway to deviate from their policies.

 Methodology & Design

-To shine empirical light on the gap theory, pairs of testers (both white American female around the same age and wearing casual clothes) were sent to return clothing items to 140 retail stores located in Chicago, following a memorized script.
+To shine empirical light on the gap theory, pairs of testers, both white American females around the same age and wearing casual clothes, were sent to return clothing items to 140 retail stores located in Chicago, following a memorized script.

-The stores were audited by 6 testers, and the composition of pairs varied from audit to audit.
+The stores were audited by six testers, and the composition of pairs varied from audit to audit.
 Data collection took place between March and April 2019, well after the holiday season, so as to avoid potential changes in stores’ return policies that typically occur during that season.
-Both testers in a pair visited the same store twice, usually within a few days of one another.
-After leaving each store, all testers filled a detailed report, in which they described the outcomes of the attempted returns.
+Each pair of testers visited the same store twice together, usually within a few days of one another.
+After leaving each store, the testers filled in a detailed report describing the outcomes of the attempted returns.